franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Check why a swapError triggers when using append_message.
+- Check why the chat list gets updated after using append_messages
 - **IMPORTANT** TEST THE BEHAVIOUR IN ALL THE CASES POSSIBLES IN THE NEW DISPLAY_CHAT LOGIC.
 - Fix bugs in reworked chat_display view: